 UN High Commissioner for Refugees Filippo Grandi’s message on the occasion of Ramadan

-Let us use this month of reflection to remember the innocent lives lost in pursuit of safety and asylum and show our support to the millions driven from their homes by violence and persecution.
-Let us honour their resilience and stand in solidarity with them, today and every day.
+The High Commissioner said Ramadan provides a time “to remember the innocent lives lost in pursuit of safety and asylum, and to show our support to the millions driven from their homes by violence and persecution.
+Let us honour their resilience and stand in solidarity with them, today and every day.”